fgauna12/fgauna12.github.io/_posts/2020-01-26-ci-workflows-for-containers.md

 What's the danger?

 The danger of pushing half-baked images to your container registry is that someone could pull and run the image.
-If there's a vulnerability, someone can pull it.
-If your QA folks can theoretically pull down latest and test it, they will be less productive.
-Lastly, you probably want to use a hosted container registry anyway, so the more images you push, the more money it will cost.
+There could be a vulnerability or it could be highly unstable.
+If someone in your team pulls down these images often for testing, they will be much less productive.
+Lastly, you probably want to use a [hosted container registry](https://azure.microsoft.com/en-us/services/container-registry/) anyway, so the more images you push, the more money it will cost.

 ## Putting it all together